The Teaser's Role in Sell-Side M&A

 Demonstrating Deal Knowledge

 Interviewers asking about teasers are testing whether you understand how deals actually work beyond textbook concepts.
-Strong candidates can:
+Strong candidates can explain where teasers fit in the process timeline, discuss the tension between disclosure and confidentiality, describe what makes highlights compelling, and connect teasers to subsequent steps (NDA, CIM, management presentations).

-This practical knowledge distinguishes candidates with genuine deal exposure or preparation from those with only theoretical understanding.
+This practical knowledge distinguishes candidates with genuine deal exposure or thorough preparation from those with only theoretical understanding.
+Mentioning specific details (like typical teaser length, the transition to CIM after NDA, or how buyer type affects content) shows you've thought about how these documents work in practice.

 Master interview fundamentals: Practice 400+ technical and behavioral questions covering M&A processes, valuation, and deal mechanics.
 Download our iOS app for comprehensive interview prep with AI-powered feedback.